jlleongarcia/jlleongarcia/README.md

 - 🤝 I’m looking for help with **AI kart circuit** - a Python AI model that given any track circuit, it will find the fastest path to the finish line.

 - 📝 I regularly update the content on Github Pages, feeding them with the results of the analysis included in my public repositories.

-The main one (done in wordpress) from where you can jump to any of them by category is <a href="https://JAlcocerT.github.io/JAlcocerT/"> my main page</a>.
+- The main one (Portfolio) is <a href="https://JAlcocerT.github.io/JAlcocerT/"> </a>.

 </p>